-The hard drive performs reasonably well for a 5400 rpm laptop type drive.
+The Canvio Advance drive performs reasonably well for a 5400 rpm laptop type drive.

-In testing 136 mb/s file transfer speed was observed which good for this type of drive and
+In testing 136 Mb/s file transfer speed was seen which is good for this type of drive.

-On the small file transfer test 133 mb/s write and 153 mb/s read was observed.
+And on the small file transfer test the Canvio Advance did 133 Mb/s write and 153 Mb/s read.

 Warranty on the Toshiba Canvio Advance

-The same as its forerunner the Canvio Connect II and the current Canvio Basics, two years warranty is offered.
-This meets with the industry standard on these 2.5 inch portable laptop type external hard drives.
+The same as its forerunner the Canvio Connect II, you get two years warranty.
+This meets the industry standard on these 2.5 inch portable laptop type external hard drives.